wavded/gedit-coffeescript/readme.md

-This project adds [CoffeeScript] syntax highlighting to the gedit text editor.
+This project adds [CoffeeScript] syntax highlighting to the gedit text editor. (and any other gtksourceview-2.0 compliant text editor)

 [CoffeeScript]: http://coffeescript.org